How to Maximize a Desired Epidural

 She will need sips of fluids between pushes and even chapstick.
 Fan her face, lay a cool wet washcloth on her forehead, and be supportive and positive.

 Once the baby arrives focus on the baby.
 Count fingers and toes.
 Note the hair and facial features.
 Offer mom sips of fluid and something to eat once the medical team clears her to eat.

 The epidural can take 2 hours to wear off.
 Getting up to pee can be challenging and it is important to follow staff guidelines until mom feels herself.

-If you are at all unsure, at any time, call you nurse and ask for assistance.
+If you are at all unsure, at any time, call your doula or nurse and ask for assistance.

 Image credit: Almay